Game Theoretic Consequences of Resident Matching: Resident matching with no costs

 Now consider the program payouts.
 The payout for a program $\iota$ is:

 Just like the applicant case, it is optimal for program $\iota$ to rank all applicants.
 By the same logic, it is optimal for all programs to rank all applicants.

 Therefore, in a framework where applicants and programs can take the actions a) rank or b) not rank without incurring any costs, it is optimal for the applicants and programs to rank every potential partner.
 They should rank a potential partner even if there is no guarantee that that partner ranked them.
-Of course, this framework with no costs is unrealistic in the following ways: \begin{enumerate} \item There is full knowledge all potential partners.
+This framework with no costs is unrealistic, but introduces the tools in Section~\ref{sec:ResMatchingWithCosts}.
+The no cost frame is unrealistic because: \begin{enumerate} \item There is full knowledge all potential partners.
 This may be true for medical students knowing all potential residency programs, but the converse is not true.
 Clearly, residency programs only know the students that applied to their program. \item Not all applicants apply to all programs because of i) costs of applications or ii) payoff of matching with certain programs is 0. \item There is an interview process where applicants and programs identify more likely partners.
-This interview process serves as mutual signalling, but has high costs. \end{enumerate} In the next section \ref{sec:ResMatchingWithCosts}, we consider the optimality of ranking and not ranking with costs.
+This interview process serves as mutual signalling, but has high costs. \end{enumerate}